priteshsalesforce/Command-Center-Dashboards/Simple_Product_Demo_Script.md

 *[Scene: Show Agentforce chat panel]*

-**"Throughout the system, there's an AI assistant called Agentforce that can answer questions about your data, explain trends, and help you understand what actions you might want to take."**
+**"Throughout the system, there's an AI assistant called Agentforce that can answer questions about the data, explain trends, and help understand what actions might be needed."**

 *[Demonstrate a simple chat interaction]*

-**"You can ask it questions in natural language, and it provides answers based on your business data and context."**
+**"You can ask it questions in natural language, and it provides answers based on the business data and context."**

 ---